ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-user-storage.md

     ![OneDrive storage settings screenshot](media/edit-user-storage-limit.png)

-When users need more storage beyond the initial 5 TB, Microsoft increases their storage as follows:
+When users need more storage beyond the initial 5 TB, you can increase their storage limit up to 25 TB with the following steps:

-- When a user reaches 90% of their 5 TB capacity, Microsoft increases their storage to up to 25 TB.
-Admins can set a lower limit if desired.
+- When a user reaches 90% of their 5-TB capacity, [check whether the tenant is configured to increase a user's OneDrive quota beyond 5 TB](/sharepoint/troubleshoot/storage/check-storage-increase-eligibility).
+After the tenant is configured for the increase, admins can set the user-specific limit to "greater than 5 TB".
-- If usage drops below 90%, storage limit resets to 5 TB.
+- If usage drops below 4.5 TB (90% of 5 TB), the storage limit resets to "5 TB".
-- For users reaching 90% of their 25 TB capacity, more storage is provided via SharePoint team sites.
-Contact [Microsoft Support](https://go.microsoft.com/fwlink/?linkid=869559) for assistance.<sup>1</sup>
+- For users reaching 90% of their 25-TB capacity, more storage is provided via SharePoint team sites.
+Contact [Microsoft Support](https://go.microsoft.com/fwlink/?linkid=869559) for assistance.<sup>1</sup>.

     > [!NOTE]
     > For Office 365 A1 users, storage is limited to 100 GB.
 For more information, see [Office 365 Education service descriptions](/office365/servicedescriptions/office-365-platform-service-description/office-365-education).